 - 8th Nov – Dr Anna Remington (UCL IOE Centre for Research in Autism and Education).
 A double-edged sword: The real-life impact of increased perceptual capacity in autism.

 - 15th Nov – Dr Natasha Kirkham (Birkbeck).
 Mutlimodal learning.

 - 29th Nov – Alria Williams (UCL IOE Centre for Research in Autism and Education).
 Designing educational robot activities for children on the autism spectrum.

 - 6th Dec – Prof. Michael Thomas (Birkbeck).
 Discussion of “Revisiting the marshmallow test: A conceptual replication investigating links between early delay of gratification and later outcomes”.
-Paper by Watts, Duncan and Quan in Psychological Science.
+Paper by Watts, Duncan and Quan in Psychological Science and follow-up articles

 - 13th Dec – Dr Kathryn Mason (UCL IOE) and Alice Bowmer (UCL IOE).
 Investigating the impact of a musical intervention on preschool children’s executive function.